ibexa/documentation-developer/docs/api/rest_api_usage.md

 To derive the implicit schema of the JSON from the XML schema a uniform transformation from XML to JSON is performed as shown below.

-TODO: This concept transformation could be followed with a real example?
+TODO: Could this concept transformation be followed with a real example?
+TODO: Is it still true?
+The Ibexa\Rest\Output\Generator\Json is directly used by Visitors to transform Values to a Json object and Response.

 ```xml
 <test attr1="attr1">